Safety and Security

 - Do not be afraid to ask about safety.

 - Share all of your health information and medications, including over-the-counter medications, so you can receive the safest care.

 - Educate yourself about pregnancy, labor, delivery, postpartum, and newborn care.
 Make sure to understand pain management options, infection prevention procedures, and proper hand washing.

 In order to provide a safe and secure environment for mom and baby, Memorial Family Care Birthing Centers have chosen to become “locked units.”
 There is one entrance into the department for patients and visitors, and the doors must be unlocked by staff only.

 Mother, birth partner, and newborn are banded with a unique security identification number, and the newborns are banded with a security tag applied after birth in the parents' presence.
 This band sounds an alarm should the baby leave the Memorial Family Care Birthing Centers prior to discharge.

 All members of the department's staff wear a special photo ID tag designated for Memorial Family Care Birthing Centers.
-Access to the Level II Nursery is limited to staff, mothers, and birth partners with matching identification numbers.
+Access to the nursery is limited to staff, mothers, and birth partners with matching identification numbers.

 Safe Infant Handling Procedures